-When it comes to texture, it can go either way with 4b hair type.
-You can have fine, wiry textured hair or rough, coarse textured hair.
+With 4B type, you can either have fine, wiry textured hair or rough, coarse textured hair.
 Since the sharp Z-shaped pattern of this hair type acts as a major obstacle for the natural oils from the scalp to travel down the length of the hair, the best way to take care of it is to treat it with coconut or castor oil before washing it to retain some moisture,

-Another interesting feature of 4b hair type is that it prone to shrinkage.
+Another interesting feature of the 4B afro hair type is that it is prone to hair shrinkage.
 This means that it coils up quite tightly and makes your hair look significantly shorter than it actually is.
-This can be a source of frustration for many women.
-But, proper care and maintenance can help you deal with this problem.
-Just keep reading to find out what you need to do…
+But, proper care and hair maintenance can help you deal with this problem.
+Keep reading to know more.

-4b hair, with its delicate texture, propensity to drying out, and tendency to shrinkage, requires some very special tender loving care to maintain its health.
+4B hair, with its delicate texture, a propensity to drying out, and tendency to shrinkage, requires some very special tender loving care to maintain its health.
 So here’s what you need to do:

 - Treat your hair to a hot oil massage with coconut oil, castor oil or almond oil at least once a week to deeply nourish it from within.
 Just leave the oil in for a couple of hours before washing it off.